patrickelectric/patrickelectric.github.io/content/blog/2026/2026-05-26-how-to-manage-the-problem.md

 <br/>

-The important point of this approach is how it mitigates the possible problems described previously related to individuals and groups organization.
-An important point to take is that is not necessary to use the proposed process, but to understand and be aware of the problems and the idea behind the steps that could help to mitigate and improve problem formulation tasks.
+The important point of this approach is how it mitigates the possible problems described previously, related to individuals and groups organization.
+An important point to take is that is not necessary to use the proposed process, but to understand and be aware of the problems and the idea behind each step that could mitigate and improve problem formulation.

 # Personal final notes

 First, this article was mostly based in my personal search around the matter, many days in a café and a lot of _chai latte_.
 As consequence, think of it as the work of an individual, with all the consequences that was previously mentioned here.

-The following notes are just things that will not be further explored here but are important to have in mind:
+The following notes are just things that will not be further explored here, but are important to have in mind:
 - _Conflict_ is something that I personally believe that's necessary, don't think of it as people fighting, but as people discussing the problems of the proposal and exploring the span of consequences to finally calculate trade-offs (empirically)[^devil].
 - Neurodiversity may play an important role in problem formulation tasks, where such cognitive outliers may provide a broader problem formulation perspective with non-linear thinking and pattern-resistant minds, things that a conventional AI cannot replicate. [^divergent] [^divergent2].